NurNichtWilly/HWPM-InterfaceVonMax/README.md

 # HWPM-Interface
-A CLI for the Hardware Passwort Manager
+A CLI for the [HardwarePasswortManager](https://github.com/maxwehmi/PasswordManager/) for configuration and transfer of userdata.